 This is tied directly to the Position Restriction column.
 This is the required distance for the restriction.

-While the EX Requirement specifies how much Super meter must be available for the move to be usable, the EX Cost is how much meter is actually used when the move occurs.
+The EX Requirement specifies how much Super meter must be available for the move to be usable, the EX Cost is how much meter is actually used when the move occurs.
 Setting this to a negative value will cause the move to give meter rather than cost meter.
 While the Attack Table Meter Gain setting only affects when an opponent is actually hit by an attack, the EX Cost setting always occurs even if the move completely misses.

 This is how much Ultra meter must be available for the move to occur.
 Same as EX just for a different meter.